vxgmichel/aioconsole/README.md

 >>> os.system(':(){ :|:& };:')
 ```

-Note that it's still possible to combine the previous example with the
+It is still possible to combine the previous example with the
 `apython` script to access the server locally while it outrageously
 compromises your computer safety: